izyuumi/xcode-discord-rpc/README.md

 - Launched in the background at login
 - No menu bar icon nor dock icon
 - Presence only when Xcode is running with a project open
-- Shows Swift logo when editing Swift files (more coming soon) and Xcode icon otherwise
+- Shows respective logos when editing [known files](#supported-file-types) and Xcode icon otherwise
 - Written 100% in Rust

 ## Getting Started